Scaling limits for fractional polyharmonic Gaussian fields: Introduction

 where

 We refer to \cite{Abatangelo_2021} and references therein for further information on the theory of higher-order fractional Laplacians.}.
 That is, for any \(\xi \in \mathbb{R}^{d}\),

 with These choices are natural from a probabilistic point of view, as we will explain in Remark \ref{rk:prob}, and they can be implemented to provide a rigorous meaning to \eqref{eq:fgf}, for example, as a probability measure on the space of tempered distributions.
-This is discussed in detail in the excellent survey \cite{LSSW16} and in Section \ref{ssec:cont-FGF} we recall the points which are important for us.
+This is discussed in detail in the excellent survey \cite{LSSW16} and in Section \ref{ssec:cont-FGF} we recall the points that are important for us.

+When studying a continuum random field, it is useful to define a lattice-regularized version of it.
+This is particularly relevant in probabilistic approaches to quantum field theory, where often it is extremely hard to define the continuum random field in question.
+One possible strategy is to define the corresponding field on a lattice first (which is usually much easier), and then try to prove that one can take a scaling limit.

+In the setting of FGFs, of course, it is known how to construct a continuum FGF.
+Nonetheless it is still natural to wonder how one should define a discrete version of the FGF and whether one can recover the continuum FGF as a scaling limit.
+We want to address this question in a unified way for all $s\ge0$.

-The main goal of the present work is to define a discrete version $\varphi_h$ of the $s$-fractional Gaussian field $\varphi$ on a lattice $\Omega_h=\Omega\cap h\Z^d$ and to study its properties.
-It is not immediately obvious how one should define this discrete version, but we will argue that our definition is quite natural.
-Certainly, one would expect that in the limit $h\to0$ the discrete $s$-fractional Gaussian field converges in law, with respect to a suitable topology, to the (continuous) $s$-fractional Gaussian field.
+Thus, the main goal of the present work is to define a discrete version $\varphi_h$ of the $s$-fractional Gaussian field $\varphi$ on a lattice $\Omega_h\coloneqq \Omega\cap h\Z^d$ and to show that in the limit $h\to0$ the discrete $s$-fractional Gaussian field converges in law, with respect to a suitable topology, to the (continuous) $s$-fractional Gaussian field.
 Our main result is that, with our definition of a $s$-fractional Gaussian field, this convergence holds in a rather strong sense, namely in law with respect to the topology of Besov spaces for the optimal range of parameters.